Cruiserweight (professional wrestling): World Championship Wrestling

+However, in the years following the launch of the division, many argued that the Cruiserweights gradually became a less important part of the show and secondary to the heavyweight wrestlers.
+In 2008, Rey Mysterio voiced this view:

-World Wrestling Federation/Entertainment/WWE
+World Wrestling Entertainment

 In 1965, while operating under the name of the World Wide Wrestling Federation, the WWWF Junior Heavyweight Championship was created.
 Initially, the title was used from September 1965 until sometime in 1972.
 During this period, the title was held four times by Johnny De Fazio and was vacated after his retirement in 1972.
 The championship was reactivated in January 1978 with the first new champion being Carlos Jose Estrada.
 By this time, the company had renamed itself the World Wrestling Federation and engaged in a cross promotional agreement with New Japan Pro-Wrestling.
 Three days after Estrada won the vacant title, he was defeated by Tatsumi Fujinami.
 Going forward, the title was almost exclusively used by New Japan while the WWF retained ownership.
 The title was vacated and retired for the final time on October 31, 1985, as a result of New Japan and the WWF ending their working relationship.

 In early 1981, the company created the WWF Light Heavyweight Championship, though unlike the WWF Junior Heavyweight Championship, the Light Heavyweight Championship was used primarily in Mexico due to a working agreement with the Mexican promotion Universal Wrestling Association.
 New Japan Pro-Wrestling also recognized the championship and the title was used as part of several cross promotional cards between New Japan and the UWA.
 The WWF's working agreement with the UWA came to an end in 1995 and the title was returned to the WWF by 1997.
 The WWF did not sanction the reign of any of the previous champions, adopting a revisionist history tactic with the company claiming that the title was created in 1997.
 The title remained activated from December 7, 1997, until it was retired in late 2001.

-After the World Wrestling Federation acquired the intellectual property of WCW in 2001, the WWF Light Heavyweight Championship was abandoned in favor of the WCW Cruiserweight Championship, and the title was renamed the WWF Cruiserweight Championship; however, the title was eventually retired, with Hornswoggle serving as the last champion before being stripped of the title for his own safety.
+After the World Wrestling Federation acquired the intellectual property of WCW in 2001, the WWF Light Heavyweight Championship was abandoned in favor of the WCW Cruiserweight Championship, and the title was renamed the WWF Cruiserweight Championship; however, the title was eventually retired, with Hornswoggle serving as its final champion (in-universe, SmackDown's acting general manager Vickie Guerrero stripped the title out of concern for Hornswoggle's safety and well-being, as he was allegedly Mr. McMahon's illegitimate son).